-During May Martha noted planting 3 species for the first time.
-(2)
+During May Martha noted planting these 3 new species for the first time: (2)

-Mamillaria missouriensis [now Escobaria missouriensis (Sweet) D.R.
-Hunt] Missouri Foxtail Cactus.
-A native species and not noted before in the Garden.
+Mamillaria missouriensis [now Escobaria missouriensis] Missouri Foxtail Cactus.
+A native species.
 25 planted.
 This species was also planted by Eloise Butler in 1917.

-Polygala paucifolia Willd., Fringed Milkwort (Gaywings).
+Polygala paucifolia, Fringed Milkwort (Gaywings).
 Eloise Butler had introduced it to the Garden in 1908.

-Viola pallens [now Viola macloskeyi Lloyd, ssp.
-Pallens] Smooth White Violet (Northern White Violet).
+Viola pallens [now Viola macloskeyi ssp. pallens] Macloskey's Violet (Smooth White Violet, Northern White Violet).
 Ken Avery also planted it in 1964 and it is considered indigenous to the garden.

 She had an important visitor on April 18th when this note was written:

-“Dr. A. N. Wilcox in to get our version of conservation at Cedar Bog” The Crones had purchased property at Cedar Bog in 1936.
+“Dr. A. N. Wilcox in to get our version of conservation at Cedar Bog.”
+The Crones had purchased property at Cedar Forest in 1936.

 A new plant was put in on June 13th when she planted 25 Corallorhiza corallorhiza [now Corallorhiza trifida] the Yellow Coralroot which is native to Minnesota (2).
-She also noted on Wed.
-June 12 that she got 18 Cypripedium acaule [Stemless Lady’s-slippers or Moccasin Flower] at Cedar Bog and planted them in the Garden (4).
+She also noted on Wednesday June 12 that she got 18 Cypripedium acaule [Stemless Lady’s-slippers or Moccasin Flower] at Cedar Bog and planted them in the Garden (1).
 Wednesday was her day off and she and husband Bill would usually go their cabin at Cedar Bog and return same day.
 This orchid was a favorite of all Garden Curators and Gardeners, planted by Martha several times and by Eloise Butler, Ken Avery and Cary George.
 In 1940 there were six species of Lady’s-slippers growing in the Garden.
 (3)

-The spring which had been tapped and channeled the previous summer was working well in maintaining uniform water levels in the marsh pool. (see summer 1939).
+The spring which had been tapped and channeled the previous summer was working well in maintaining uniform water levels in the wetland pool. (see summer 1939).